AFL Commission: Election of commission by member clubs

 The ten commissioners are nominated and elected by vote of the 18 AFL member clubs.
 A two-thirds majority of member clubs have the power to veto over commission decisions.
 The commission elects its chairman and employs a chief executive officer to oversees the management and operations of the AFL.

-Current commissioners & CEO
+Current commissioners and CEO

 The current membership of the commission is: